lmcfaul/CAISOWrapR/README.md

 ## How to use CA_map() function

 The CA_map() function is a simple function that allows you to visualize the LMP data on a map of California.
-The function takes in a data frame of LMP data and plots the LMP values for each location on a map of California.
+The function takes in a data frame of one instance of LMP data and plots the LMP values for each location on a map of California.
 The user can then visualize LMPs, congestion, losses, and transmission lines.

-The function takes in a single instance of data, and creates a map of California.

-The user can choose to input a data frame into the function, use argument "peak_load" (September 6, 2022 at 5 PM), or use the default instance of data
+The user can choose to input a data frame into the function, use argument "peak_load" (September 6, 2022 at 5 PM), or use the default instance of data, which is an average day in California at 1pm.
 ### Example:
 ```{r}
 # Plot LMP data on a map of California
 CA_map()
 ```

+## Next Section

+## How to use pulldata_instance() function

+The pulldata_instance() function is a simple function that allows you to pull LMP data for a specific instance of time.
+The function takes in a data, time, and API key and returns the LMP data for that specific instance of time.
+The user can then visualize LMPs, congestion, losses, and transmission lines through other functions.

+## Next Section

+## How to use pulldata_node() function

+The pulldata_instance() function is a simple function that allows you to pull LMP data for a specific location in California over time.
+The function takes in a city or node, a year, and an API key and returns the LMP data for that specific location over time.
+The user can then visualize LMPs, congestion, losses, and transmission lines through other functions.
+The time intervals are 15 minutes.

+## Next Section

+## How to use analyze_single_node_data() function

+This function is allows a user to pass in a dataframe of one node prices over time (created through pulldata_node function) and exports a pdf with graphs and analysis.
+There are many functions a user can run to analyze the data, such as graphing it over time, by season, and in combination with electricity demand.
+This function runs all of those analsyses and returns a formatted pdf with the results.
+These results are for one node (location) over a year.

+## Next Section

+## How to use analyze_two_node_data() function

+This function is allows a user to pass in two dataframes of node prices over time for two different locations (created through pulldata_node function) and exports a pdf with graphs and analysis.
+There are many functions a user can run to analyze the data, such as graphing it over time, by season, and in combination with electricity demand.
+This function runs all of those analyses and returns a formatted pdf with the results.
+These results are for two nodes (locations) over a year.